oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/aks/_index.md

 For complete details on domain home source types, see [Choose a domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}).

 It is also possible to run the WebLogic Kubernetes Operator manually, without the aid of the Azure Marketplace offer.
-The steps for doing so are documented in the sample [Azure Kubernetes Service]({{< relref "/samples/azure-kubernetes-service/_index.md" >}}).
+The steps for doing so are documented in the [Azure Kubernetes Service]({{< relref "/samples/azure-kubernetes-service/_index.md" >}}) sample.

 The remaining steps on this page document the user experience for the Azure Marketplace offer for WebLogic Server on Azure Kubernetes Service.